hotmeteor/receiver/README.md

        }
     }
     ```

+The methods being used are simple:

+- Define the `driver` that should process the webhook
+- `receive` the request for handling
+- Respond back to the sender with a `200` `ok` response

+### Receiving from multiple apps

 Maybe you have webhooks coming in from multiple services -- handle them all from one controller with a driver variable from your route.

 ```php